 "If the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that is going to happen to you all day long."

-The "frog" he is talking about is your most important task—the one you're dreading the most because it's so big and important that it’s looming over you.
+The "frog" he is talking about is your most important task or work—the one you're dreading the most because it's so big and important that it’s looming over you.
 Building the habit to do your biggest task first can give you a huge boost of accomplishment first thing.

 Whether you work better by eating the frog, or tackling some small tadpoles first, find your ideal rhythm and get started right away!

-Create Your Ideal Morning For A Productive Day
+Create Your Ideal Morning Routine For A Productive Day

 Mornings don't have to be rough.
 By doing a few focused things when you wake up, you can set yourself up for more productivity throughout the day.
 If it seems daunting to overhaul your morning routine all at once, introduce one new practice a week and see if you notice improvement.

 After all, they say if you win the morning, you win the day.
-Don't we all want to win our days?
+Don't we all want to win at life?